 Art is about the sensory experience; it connects the bridge between thoughts, feelings, emotions with movement.
-The best part about Art, or rather the psychology of it is that you don’t have to be an artist to truly appreciate what Art has to offer.
+The best part about art, or rather the psychology of it is that you don’t have to be an artist to truly appreciate what art has to offer.
 Or even be extraordinary creative or articulated to actually understand it.

 5. Art Creates an Everlasting Change in Perception

 Psychology of art will leave a lasting effect on your perspective, and how you deduce things rather than merely observe them.
 The luxury to connect the dots, to assign meaning to the visual representation and the theory behind it showcases exceptional cognitive ability.

-This is why the psychology of Art, and the practice of it is an exploration of the uncanny, and abstract expression.
+This is why the psychology of art, and the practice of it is an exploration of the uncanny, and abstract expression.
 Art assigns purpose and sheds light to forms of expression which educate, which inspire – and which explain what words can’t.

 Post Illustration: Salvador Dalí, ‘Metamorphosis of Narcissus’, 1937.